 The program is built on a series of foundational courses in core business subjects like finance, marketing, and economics followed by a series of advanced courses and a selection of electives or courses in a concentration area.
 Each of the program’s six concentrations provides students with a specific subset of coursework to prepare them for their anticipated career path.
 Choose to concentrate in: Accounting, Business Policy & Strategic Leadership, Finance, Global Marketing, Human Resource Management, or Sports Management.

-Students benefit from easy access to experienced business faculty mentors and hands-on learning in facilities like our Bergami Learning Center for Finance and Technology.
+Students benefit from easy access to experienced business faculty mentors and hands-on learning.

 Experience the Program